exercism/python/exercises/concept/tisbury-treasure-hunt/.docs/hints.md

 - Remember: tuples are _immutable_, but the contents can be accessed via _index_ using _bracket notation_.
 - Tuples don't have to use parentheses unless there is _ambiguity_.
 - Python has multiple methods of string formatting. [`str.format()`][str.format] and [`f-strings`][f-strings] are two very common ones.
-- There are multiple textual formatting options available via Pythons [`format specification mini-language`][format specification mini-language].
+- There are multiple textual formatting options available via Python's [`format specification mini-language`][format specification mini-language].

 [bracket notation]: https://stackoverflow.com/questions/30250282/whats-the-difference-between-the-square-bracket-and-dot-notations-in-python